high101bro/DIVA-Assessment/README.md

 In the jadx-gui, reference [here](#insecure-logging) on how to launch it, you can see the vulnerable code associated with "InsecureDataStorage1Activity".

-The vulnerability in the code lies in the insecure storage of sensitive information, specifically the username and password, using SharedPreferences without encryption.
+The vulnerability in the code resides within the insecure storage of sensitive information, specifically the username and password, using SharedPreferences without encryption.
 Here's where the vulnerability resides within the code:

 ```java
 // Storing Data in SharedPreferences